neondatabase/neon/pageserver/src/remote_storage/README.md

 * provides remote storage wrappers for AWS S3 and local FS
 * uploads layers, frozen by pageserver checkpoint thread
 * downloads and registers layers, found on the remote storage, but missing locally
+* uses compression when deals with files, for better S3 usage
+* maintains an index of what's stored remotely
+* evicts failing tasks and stops the corresponding timelines

 No good optimisations or performance testing is done, the feature is disabled by default and gets polished over time.
 It's planned to deal with all questions that are currently on and prepare the feature to be enabled by default in cloud environments.